accrescent/website/docs/src/guide/getting-started/new-app.md

 To upload a new app, click the "New app" button on your dashboard.
 You will be presented with an upload form.
 Upload the APK set (`.apks` file) you generated earlier as well as an app icon.
-The APK set must be less or equal to 150 MiB in size and the icon must be a 512 x 512 PNG.
+The APK set must be less or equal to 1 GiB in size and the icon must be a 512 x 512 PNG.
 If you already have a Play Store icon, you can use it here.
 If you don't have an icon, you can [generate one in Android Studio] (make sure "Play Store icon" is selected).